gbmhunter/NinjaCalc/README.rst

 actions/ - Contains all the "actions" (aka events) that are recognised by the Redux-based state machine.

+calculators/ - Contains all of the data to create each calculator type.

+components/ - Contains custom re-usable react components which are used by the view objects.

 img/ - Contains images which are incorporated into the app.

 lib/ - Contains all 3rd party code libraries which are not managed as npm dependencies.